Strong Disorder for Stochastic Heat Flow and 2D Directed Polymers: The coarse-graining procedure

 \section{The coarse-graining procedure}

-In this section, we prove \Cref{prop:coarse}.
-First of all, let us present some ``finite-volume criterion'' result which explains how having a small fractional moment at some given time scale then triggers an exponential decay of the partition function at a larger time scale (but keeping the same starting distribution).
+In this section, we prove \Cref{prop:coarse}, which we recall is a \textit{finite-volume criterion} showing that a small fractional moment at one time scale yields exponential decay of the partition function at larger time scales.
+We recall the definition \eqref{eq:disc-density} of the family \(\cM_1^{\disc}(r)\), where we replace for convenience \(\abs{\,\cdot\,}\) with \(\abs{\,\cdot\,}_\infty\).